julianf-dev/TODO-Flask/README.md

 # Flask | Platzi Task
-> This project is part of the course "[Curso de Flask](https://platzi.com/cursos/flask/)" of [Platzi](https://platzi.com)
+ This project is part of the course "[Curso de Flask](https://platzi.com/cursos/flask/)" of [Platzi](https://platzi.com)

 ## Description
-This is project is a simple TODO App made with Flask for learning purposes.
+Application of tasks, always to learn more and try to improve my skills.
 ## Requirements:
 - Python >  3.9